saitaiky/notebook/docs/docs/other/life-in-the-uk.md

 - Wales - the daffodil
 - Scotland - the thistle

-## The British constitution

-- MPs are elected at a General Election, which is held at least every five years.

 ### The House of Commons

 The House of Commons is the lower house of Parliament, consisting of Members of Parliament (MPs) who are elected by the public in general elections.
 It is responsible for making and passing laws, scrutinizing the government, and representing the interests of the public.